eugsim1/logging-analytics-demo-v1.0/Readme.md

 ![](second.jpg)

-Click next to proceed to the login as (check that the url on the browser is login.frankfurt):
+Click next to proceed to the login as below  (check also that the url on the browser is pointing to login.frankfurt location):

 ![](login_continue.jpg)